Ngamiland Council Of Non-Governmental Organisations

 OUR WORK

 We work to deliver meaningful programs, services, and support that are not just a one hit wonder, but have lasting effects.
-Our work is best captured in the following realms of advocacy, budgeting and finance, capacity building, community based natural resources management, monitoring and evaluation, gender, governance, HIV/AIDS policy and reports, organizational development, orphans and vulnerable children, project management, and proposal writing.
+Our work is best captured in the following realms of advocacy, budgeting and finance, capacity building, community based natural resources management, monitoring and evaluation, gender, governance, HIV/AIDS policy and reports, organisational development, orphans and vulnerable children, project management, and proposal writing.